Living at Milton

 You will find your home away from home.

 The support and care that Milton students feel extends well beyond the classroom.
-Students experience a nurturing and important balance between the head and heart, living and learning among friends and classmates from across the country and around the world, supported by caring and devoted faculty members (who share their spouses, children and pets!), to create a true home.
+Students experience a nurturing and important balance between the head and heart, living and learning among friends and classmates from across the country and around the world, supported by caring and devoted faculty members (with their spouses, children, and pets!), to create a true home.
 Relationships formed in this rich environment run deep, and often last a lifetime.
 Milton’s is a thriving, 24-hour campus, with the resources students need for studies, support and fun.

-Faculty Live on Campus
+Residential Faculty on Campus

-Residential Faculty to Student Ratio
+Student to Residential Faculty Ratio

 Student Sponsored Social Events Each Month